 <ClientEvents OnRequestStart="RequestStart" OnResponseEnd="ResponseEnd" />

-If one wants to disable AJAX until the current response finishes, no matter which control has started the first request and which is going to make a second one, a global flag may be used as in the following script:
+If you need to disable AJAX until the current response finishes, no matter which control has started the first request and which is going to make a second one, you can set a global flag.

 var AjaxIsActive = false;